 Make these amazing Vegan Zucchini Fudgy Brownies that are gluten-free and just 7 ingredients!
 Oil-free, so rich, decadent and fudgy...nobody would ever know there is a hidden veggie!

-- 1 medium zucchini, peeled and sliced, then measured 150g
+- 1 medium zucchini, peeled and sliced, and THEN measured 150g

 - 1/4 cup + 2 tablespoons (120g) pure maple syrup

 - 1/2 cup (128g) creamy roasted almond butter (runny, not stiff or thick)